weberBen/Data_diode_network_protocol/README.md

 # Data diode network protocol (unstable version)

 Rebuild of the protocol used in the [DIY data diode project](https://github.com/wavestone-cdt/dyode).

-The project addresses the problems of assembling and missing packets.
+This project addresses the problems of assembling and missing packets.

 A new version will be released to increase the poor speed transfert.